The 1700s: Oglethorpe & the Revolution

 Brunswick’s growth through the years was slow and extended on a north-south axis.
 The Old Town National Historic Register district begins at the intersection of Gloucester and Newcastle Street.
 Old City Hall (1889), accented with its clock tower, anchors the south end of Newcastle Street.
 The north end of Newcastle boasts the Ritz Theatre, built in 1898 as the Grand Old Opera House.
 Throughout the town, markers tell the colorful and important history, both American and Georgian, of this seaport town.
 George Washington proclaimed it as one of the five original ports of entry for the colonies in 1789.

 Following the Civil War, the wealth of naval stores and timber created a building boom.
 Both businesses and residential homes reflected a Victorian architectural character.
-With the diversity of her population, the different styles of the period reflect Gothic Revival, Italianate, Second Empire, Queen Anne, Richardson Romanesque, Folk Victorian, Colonial Revival, Tudor, Italian Renaissance, Prairie, Stick, and Craftsman.
-An emporium of architectural styles, Brunswick is a town in which to stroll under her magnificent oaks and enjoy the splendor of these early homes.
+With the diversity of population, the different styles of the period reflect Gothic Revival, Italianate, Second Empire, Queen Anne, Richardson Romanesque, Folk Victorian, Colonial Revival, Tudor, Italian Renaissance, Prairie, Stick, and Craftsman.
+An emporium of architectural styles, Brunswick is a town in which to stroll under magnificent oaks and enjoy the splendor of these early homes.

 The 1900s: Effects of World War II

 World War II broke the tranquility of this seaside town.
 With the war came a call for workers.
 And they came both male and female to build and launch over 99 Liberty ships from the J.A.
 Jones Shipyard in a two-year effort from 1943 to 1945, including seven in one month.
 These ships were an integral part of the American war effort.

 After the war, the importance of its harbor and port continued.